ibagroup-eu/Visual-Flow-backend-db-service/README.md

 # About Visual Flow

-Visual Flow is an ETL tool designed for effective data manipulation via convenient and user-friendly interface.
+Visual Flow is an ETL/ELT tool designed for effective data management via convenient and user-friendly interface.
 The tool has the following capabilities:

 - Can integrate data from heterogeneous sources:
   - AWS S3